fingerprintjs/fingerprintjs-pro-gtm/contributing.md

 We prefer using [yarn](https://yarnpkg.com/) for installing dependencies and running scripts.

-The master branch is locked for the push action.
+The main branch is locked for the push action.
 For proposing changes, use the standard [pull request approach](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 It's recommended to discuss fixes or new functionality in the Issues, first.

 ### How to build
 Just run: